dasunwickr/food-ordering-and-delivery-system/README.md

 # Food Ordering and Delivery System

 ## Overview of the Repository
-1. `web-client` - The web client for the food ordering and delivery system.
+1. `frontend` - The web client for the food ordering and delivery system.